What Causes Numb Fingers While Sleeping

 Pushing on your elbow(s)

-Do you still have numb hands upon waking but didn't crush your median or ulnar nerves?
+Do you still have numb fingers but didn't crush your median or ulnar nerves while sleeping?
 If so, it means something else is happening.

 carpal tunnel syndrome.
 This condition occurs in about 1 in 20 people in the USA.
-So it's a good guess this is what's causing your numb hands upon waking.
+So it's a good guess this is what's causing your numb fingers while sleeping or waking up.

 Numb hands or fingers are just one